Ever been on a trip and suddenly you look around and begin to wonder if you’ve missed a turn? I have.

 Each tab on your map represents a leg of your child’s journey: the pre-school years, the grade school years, the middle school years, and finally, the high school and young adult years.

-Subjects are organized under each tab according the following topic areas:
+Subjects are organized under each tab according to the following topic areas:

 Learning biblical truth, discovering God’s purpose, and living on His mission.